GemsLab/H2GCN/README.md

 ```

 `/experiments/h2gcn/utils/signac_tools.py` provides helpful functions to iterate through the data space in Python; more usages of signac can be found in these [documents](https://docs.signac.io/en/latest/).

+#### Alternative: Download `syn-cora` and `syn-products` in `npz` Format

+If you are interested in using the two synthetic datasets `syn-cora` and `syn-products` in your own research, we additionally provide them in a more straight-forward `npz` format; See README in folder `/npz-datasets` for more details.
+Note that the new `npz` format does NOT keep the same training, validation and test splits used in our experiments; for [replicating our experiments](#replicate-experiments-with-signac), please follow the above approach to download the datasets in the old format.

 ### Replicate Experiments with `signac`